JWIG User Manual

 Other data types than strings can also easily be received:

-• Any class that implements valueOf(String)
+• Any class that implements a static valueOf(String) method

 • Primitive types (int, boolean, etc.)